crgardner/cdap-learn/README.md

 The sandbox includes the songs project, which does the following:
   - Creates a flow to which song titles are streamed
-  - Filters song titles with the word "love"
+  - Filters song titles that contain the word "love" at least once
   - Captures and reports statistics on the number of filtered songs

 ###Statistics Report